 Although it is now also brewed outside of Belgium, production remains firmly rooted in its home base.
 See where and how the magic happens on a Stella Artois brewery tour in Leuven.

 Most people spend a day in Leuven from either Brussels or Mechelen.
-This is easy to do.
+This is easy to do (I visited on a day trip from Brussels).

 Frequent trains travel between Brussels and Leuven.
 The journey time is around 30 minutes.